 Sometimes we look back in time and wonder how certain players of note are doing both in chess and in life.
 We may peruse the rating chart to see whether they have been active.
 When The Chess Drum was launched in 2001, one of the objectives was to highlight young Black players worldwide.
-This to provide exposure, build confidence and to index their accomplishments in the digital world for documentation.
-Many have used these online stories with great effect, but in ways unrelated to chess.
+This is to provide exposure, build confidence, and index their accomplishments in the digital world for documentation.
+Many have used these online stories with great effect but in ways unrelated to chess.

 Below are a few players who received some notoriety on The Chess Drum and links to a profile describing what they are doing now.
 Enjoy!